JCall-Engineer/blog/src/writeups/how-this-works.md

 That said, I'm proud of what I built.
 It enables fearless revision, transparency, and composition with components that are independently tested, versioned, and swappable.
 It's overengineered in all the right places and just simple enough where it matters.

 If you're still interested despite my warnings, watch my GitHub.
 Maybe one day it'll be ready for others.
 Until then, it remains a deeply personal tool, built for how I think and work.

+## Final Thoughts

+This blog is a tool for thinking, not just publishing.
+The version history isn't a feature—it's the point.
+When you can revise fearlessly because every change is tracked, you write differently.
+You think differently.
+You're free to be wrong, to evolve, to contradict your past self without pretending you were always right.

+That's what all this infrastructure enables: the freedom to think in public without the fear of being caught changing your mind.